macwille/fullstack-osa3/README.md

 App is running on a Heroku server [here](https://fullstack3-backend.herokuapp.com/).

-**App is work in progress and may take some time to loading for the first time**
+**App may be behind current code and may take some time to loading for the first time**

 ## Note